slevithan/parseuri/README.md

 */
 ```

-Use the [demo page](https://slevithan.github.io/parseuri/demo/) to easily test and compare results.
+Test and compare results on the [demo page](https://slevithan.github.io/parseuri/demo/).

 ## Install